CouncilofLorien/counciloflorien.github.io/docs/cards/W/waybread.md

 > Special Item
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Only playable at Lorien.
 Discard to untap bearer or bearer and one other character in his company.
-Alternatively, discard during organization phase to play an additional region card. <br>_"'...we call it lembas or waybread, and it is more strengthening than any food made by Men...'"_ ***---LotRII***
+Alternatively, discard during organization phase to play an additional region card. <br>_“‘...we call it lembas or waybread, and it is more strengthening than any food made by Men...’”_ ***---LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>